History of East Pakistan: 1958: coup

-1962: Constitution
+1962: Constitution and education movement

 The new constitution promulgated by Ayub in March 1962 vested all executive authority of the republic in the president.
 As chief executive, the president could appoint ministers without approval by the legislature.
 There was no provision for a prime minister.
 There was a provision for a National Assembly and two provincial assemblies, whose members were to be chosen by the "Basic Democrats"—80,000 voters organized into a five-tier hierarchy, with each tier electing officials to the next tier.
 Pakistan was declared a republic (without being specifically an Islamic republic) but, in deference to the ulamas (religious scholars), the president was required to be a Muslim, and no law could be passed that was contrary to the tenets of Islam.

 The 1962 constitution made few concessions to Bengalis.
 It was, instead, a document that buttressed centralized government under the guise of "basic democracies" programs, gave legal support to martial law, and turned parliamentary bodies into forums for debate.
 Throughout the Ayub years, East Pakistan and West Pakistan grew farther apart.
 The death of the Awami League's Suhrawardy in 1963 gave the mercurial Sheikh Mujibur Rahman (commonly known as Mujib) the leadership of East Pakistan's dominant party.
 Mujib, who as early as 1956 had advocated the "liberation" of East Pakistan and had been jailed in 1958 during the military coup, quickly and successfully brought the issue of East Pakistan's movement for autonomy to the forefront of the nation's politics.

+Same year, students in East Pakistan protested against Sharif Commission's report.
+The protest than turned violent in few days leading to use of force by law enforcements.